ZOE DAVEY ART & PHOTOGRAPHY

 Finishing my A level Art & Design with 2 printed illustrated books.

-Prop and costume making for A Midsummer Nights Dream and many Young Performer's Shows.
+Prop and costume making for A Midsummer Nights Dream and many, many Young Performer's Shows.

 Setting up my Instagram and updating frequently with projects, announcements and stories (LINK)

-Opening my Society6 shop selling prints, canvases, stickers and more.
-(LINK)
+Opening my Society6 shop selling prints, canvases, stickers and more (sadly, it doesn't exist now because they 'curated' themselves boooo).

-Setting up Twitch Theatre and becoming the graphic designer for all content.
-(LINK)
+Setting up Twitch Theatre and becoming the graphic designer for all content (fb link only for the time being) (LINK)

 Watch this space!